Frequently Asked Questions

 Applicants from non-English speaking countries should supply evidence of their proficiency in written and oral communication

 in the English language.
-A TOEFL score of at least 600 (CBT 250 or IBT 100) is required.
+A TOEFL score of at least 100 (iBT) or an IELTS score of at least 7.0 is requlred.

 The Application Fee of $80, payable by check or credit card.